Probing the topological protection of edge states in multilayer tungsten ditelluride with the superconducting proximity effect: ANALYSIS OF THE ASYMMETRIC SQUID WHICH REVEALS BALLISTIC EDGE CONDUCTION

 This SQUID C, shown in Fig. \ref{fig:Fig_1}(e) and (f), is based on a 223 nm-thick WTe$_2$ flake.
-The superconducting contacts on the edge junction are $600~\mathrm{nm}$ apart, with a lateral overlap on the flake that is smaller than 300 nm, see \cite{SM}.
-The bulk junction has an hourglass shape.
+The superconducting contacts on the edge junction are $600~\mathrm{nm}$ apart, with a lateral overlap on the flake that is smaller than 300 nm, see also Fig. \ref{fig:AFMSQUIDC}.
+The bulk junction has an hourglass shape, a shape specifically chosen to allow the investigation of high field properties.
 Figs. \ref{fig:Fig_1}(c) and \ref{fig:Fig_3}(a) show SQUID C's differential resistance as a function of dc current and field.
 A $I_0\simeq 200~\rm{nA}$, $2.35~\mathrm{mT}$-periodic component, with a clear sawtooth shape, is superimposed on a larger (several $\mu\rm{A}$), more slowly varying background, which we identify as $I^{bulk}_{c}$.
-Despite its unconventional hourglass shape, this bulk junction behaves as a wide and long disordered Josephson junction \cite{SM}: $I^{bulk}_{c}(B)$ has the Fraunhofer-like dependence expected of a diffusive junction with an aspect ratio $W/L=1.5$ \cite{Chiodi2012,Cuevas2007,SM}. $I^{bulk}_{c}(T)$ also follows the roughly exponential decay expected of a long diffusive junction, $I^{bulk}_{c}(T) \simeq \exp(-T/T_c)$, where the characteristic temperature $T_c$ is related to the Thouless energy via $T_c=3.8 E^{bulk}_{Th}$ \cite{Li2016,Wilhelm}.
-This yields $T_c\simeq 250 \mathrm{~mK}$, and $E^{bulk}_{Th}\simeq 65~\mathrm{ mK}$, much less than the superconducting gap, which is greater than $2 \mathrm{~K},$ see \cite{SM}, confirming the disordered long junction regime.
+Despite its unconventional hourglass shape, this bulk junction behaves as a wide and long disordered Josephson junction, see appendix C: $I^{bulk}_{c}(B)$ has the Fraunhofer-like dependence expected of a diffusive junction with an aspect ratio $W/L=1.5$ \cite{Chiodi2012,Cuevas2007,SM}. $I^{bulk}_{c}(T)$ also follows the roughly exponential decay expected of a long diffusive junction, $I^{bulk}_{c}(T) \simeq \exp(-T/T_c)$, where the characteristic temperature $T_c$ is related to the Thouless energy via $T_c=3.8 E^{bulk}_{Th}$ \cite{Li2016,Wilhelm}.
+This yields $T_c\simeq 250 \mathrm{~mK}$, and $E^{bulk}_{Th}\simeq 65~\mathrm{ mK}$, much less than the superconducting gap, which is greater than $2 \mathrm{~K}$, confirming the disordered long junction regime.
 Finally, combining $I^{bulk}_{c}\approx 7 \mathrm{\mu A}$ with the normal state resistance $R_N\simeq1 \mathrm{~\Omega}$ yields $eR_NI^{bulk}_{c}= 80~\rm{mK} $, four to ten times less than the perfect interface value $eR_NI_c^{bulk}=10.82E^{bulk}_{\rm{Th}}$, indicating that the transparency of the NS interface is less than $1$.
-See \cite{SM} for more details on the bulk junction.
+More details on the bulk junction are given in Appendix C.

+The edge junction has strikingly different characteristics.
+Its supercurrent is easier to extract above $\SI{250}{\milli\kelvin}$, when $I^{bulk}_{c}$ is small enough that its field dependence is not a hindrance (see appendix).
+We find that $I^{edge}_{c}$ is much less sensitive to temperature and magnetic field than $I^{bulk}_{c}$: $I^{edge}_c$ decreases by only 25\% between 20 mK and 700 mK, see Fig. \ref{fig:Fig_2}, and is almost unaffected by magnetic fields up to hundreds of Gauss, $I^{edge}_{c}\simeq I_0\simeq 200 \mathrm{~nA}$, see appendix.